Yambol: History

 In modern times, Yambol was the center of Yambol Okolia starting in 1878 and then Yambol Okrug starting in 1948.
 In 1984 it became part of the newly formed Burgas Oblast where it remained for 10 years.
 Since the early 1990s, Yambol has been the center of Yambol Oblast (or Yambol Municipality).

 The city was affected by the turmoils of the early 20th century.
 Bulgarian refugees from East Thrace, attacked by the Turkish Army in a 1913 ethnic cleansing campaign against Thracian Bulgarians, settled in the city.
 Yambol's Greek population (around 20 families) left for Greece during that exchange of refugee populations.
-Yambol also hosted Bulgarian Macedonian refugees from the failed 1903 Ilinden Uprising.
+Yambol also hosted Bulgarian Macedonian refugees from the failed 1903 Ilinden Uprising against the Turkish Empire.
 During World War I, Yambol hosted a base for Luftstreitkräfte (Imperial German Army Air Service) zeppelins used for missions in Romania, Russia, Sudan and Malta.
 The city was chosen by the Germans due to its favorable location and weather conditions.
-During the Balkan Wars, Yambol was the headquarters of the First Bulgarian Army, which played a vital role in the defeat of the Turks in Trace.
+During the Balkan Wars, Yambol was the headquarters of the First Bulgarian Army, which played a vital role in the defeat of the Turks in Thrace.

 In the early 21st century, the city became the first one in Bulgaria to offer natural gas for residential use.

 Population

-In the first decade after the liberation of Bulgaria from the Ottoman Empire, the population of Yambol exceeded 10,000.
+In the first decade after the liberation of Bulgaria from the Turkish Empire, the population of Yambol exceeded 10,000.
 In 1887, it was 11,241.
 Since then, it started growing decade by decade, mostly because of migrants from rural areas and the surrounding smaller towns.
-Yambol's population reached its peak in the period of 1985-1992, exceeding 90,000.
+Yambol's population reached its peak in the period of 1985–1992, exceeding 90,000.
 After this peak, the population started decreasing due to the economic situation in Bulgaria during the 1990s, which led to migration to Burgas.
-As of February 2011, the city had a population of 74,132 residents.
+As of February 2011, the city had a population of 74,132.
 The population of Tundzha Municipality, of which the city is the administrative center, was 98,287.